ViklaSail/TasksAndAssignments/DataLifecycleManagement/softwareServiceStartup.md

 and agile methodologies.
 It also has system for helping in assigning tasks according to previous experience of an employee.

 Company also needs to make contracts for production of it's devices.
+# PART 1 TO SELECT FOR DML PLAN: BUSINESS END
 ## strategig data
 globalMarketData for selecting company location Marketing plan data according to "Crossing the chasm" and "four gears"